rails/rails/guides/source/action_view_helpers.md

 you can then use to compare timings when optimizing your code.

-NOTE: This helper is a part of Active Support and it exists across controllers, helpers, views, etc.
+NOTE: This helper is a part of Active Support, and it is also available on controllers, helpers, models, etc.

 See the [API
 Documentation](https://api.rubyonrails.org/classes/ActiveSupport/Benchmarkable.html#method-i-benchmark)